 COMPELLING VISUALS TO INSPIRE YOUNG PEOPLE

 In 2020, four young friends started a platform to inform, inspire, and challenge other young people about missions.
-Their friendship dated back as far as 2011 when they went for their National Youth Service Corps (NYSC) duties in Jos, Nigeria.
 They all had training across different fields—Economics, Quantity Surveying, Health Education, and Mechanical Engineering—but one thing united them: God’s mission.

 They decided to use their talents to further missions across Africa.
-Realizing that other young people would benefit from a better understanding of the state of missions and Christianity in the world, they created Missionstats, a platform on Facebook and Instagram to share graphics created from trusted sources like the Joshua Project.
+Realizing that other young people would benefit from a better understanding of missions and Christianity in the world, they created Missionstats, a platform on Facebook and Instagram to share graphics created from trusted sources like the Joshua Project.

-Today, they all work in professional jobs and volunteer their free time to inform and educate with high-quality graphics and text.
-The platform continues to grow and is providing quality and well-researched graphics on missions to capture the interest of young people.
-You can follow them on Facebook and Instagram at Missionstats, and also join their daily missions infographics broadcast on their WhatsApp Channel – Missionstats.
+Today, they all work in professional jobs, but volunteer their free time to inform and educate with high-quality graphics and text.
+You can follow them on Facebook and Instagram at Missionstats, and also join their daily broadcast on their WhatsApp Channel – Missionstats.

 GLOBAL MEMBER CARE CONFERENCE IN NAIROBI, KENYA